Biden campaign steps up hires despite money gap with Trump

 The organizing hires will be the most visible sign of the buildup since Biden hired O’Malley Dillon as campaign manager in March.
 Her hiring came as Biden took command of the primary and as the pandemic brought the campaign and much of American daily life to a halt.

-The new staffer are the latest push from Biden’s campaign to counter criticisms from some Democrats and progressive allies that the campaign isn’t ramping up quickly enough.
+The hiring of new staffers is the latest push from Biden’s campaign to counter criticisms from some Democrats and progressive allies that the campaign isn’t ramping up quickly enough.

 Besides the personnel moves, Biden aides pointed to an increase in fundraising as evidence of expansion.

-Trump and the Republican National Committee said this week that they had more than $250 million hand, continuing their financial juggernaut as Trump has raised money throughout his term without any serious primary opposition.
+Trump and the Republican National Committee said this week that they had more than $250 million on hand, continuing their financial juggernaut as Trump has raised money throughout his term without any serious primary opposition.

 On the bright side for Biden, the GOP operation barely outraised Biden in April, as Democrats say they will have enough money to run a winning campaign against Trump, even if they never match him dollar for dollar.

-O’Malley Dillon, Biden senior strategist Mike Donilon and deputy campaign manager said Friday that Trump’s handling of the coronavirus, the turbulence of his presidency before the pandemic and voters’ familiarity with Biden give the former vice president a wide path to the 270 electoral votes necessary to win the White House.
+O’Malley Dillon, Biden senior strategist Mike Donilon and deputy campaign manager Kate Bedingfield said Friday that Trump’s handling of the coronavirus, the turbulence of his presidency before the pandemic and voters’ familiarity with Biden give the former vice president a wide path to the 270 electoral votes necessary to win the White House.

-“One of the things that I think has been underestimated about the vice president from the beginning is how strong an image he has with the American people,” Donilon said, alluding to Biden’s comeback in to become the presumptive nominee despite an uneven campaign and months of attacks from Trump.
+“One of the things that I think has been underestimated about the vice president from the beginning is how strong an image he has with the American people,” Donilon said, alluding to Biden’s comeback to become the presumptive nominee despite an uneven campaign and months of attacks from Trump.

 Donilon pointed to recent polls suggesting Trump has a narrower advantage over Biden among older voters than Trump did in 2016 and said the disadvantage Republicans had with suburban women in the 2018 midterms has widened.
 O’Malley Dillon said demographic changes in states such as Arizona offer an opportunity for Biden.